Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Discussion

 \textbf{Heisenberg-Gabor limit}: It is instructive to compare the achieved resolution to the Heisenberg Uncertainty Principle limit or, equivalently, to the Heisenberg-Gabor limit.
 We note that the limits do not constrain the resolution for one of the observables alone, but restrict the product of the uncertainty of two observables, taking the form of:

 where $\hbar$ is Planck's reduced constant, $\Delta E$, $\Delta f$, and $\Delta t$ are respectively the standard deviations for measurements of energy, frequency, and time.
 In our case of 640~nm wavelength and assuming 40~ps \& 40~pm rms resolutions \cite{Jirsa2024}, $\Delta f \Delta t$ is a factor of 14.7 larger than the Heisenberg-Gabor limit, interpreting the spectral resolution uncertainty as frequency uncertainty.
 In general, this comparison is a useful benchmark for the indistinguishability of photons if they hit the same spectral bins in the two spectrometers.
-Experimentally, this means that the contrast of the corresponding HBT peak cannot be larger than $100\%/14.7=6.8\%$.
-The measured contrast of about 3-4\% is indeed limited by the finite spectral and temporal resolutions of the spectrometer.
+Experimentally, this means that the contrast of the corresponding HBT peak cannot be larger than $100\%/14.7=6.8\%$, see a complete mathematical treatment of the contrast derivation in Appendix A. The measured contrast of about 3\% is indeed limited by the finite spectral and temporal resolutions of the spectrometer, and it can be further diluted by the relative calibrations of the spectrometers and other imperfections.

 \textbf{Entanglement swapping}: Frequency multiplexing offers a powerful route to scale up entanglement swapping protocols in quantum communication, where SPDC sources are widely used to generate entangled photon pairs.
 A key limitation of SPDC is the generation of multi-pair events, which degrade quantum correlations; for QKD, the double-pair emission probability must typically remain below 5\%, with even tighter constraints for other quantum applications \cite{Yuri_1, Yuri_2}.